-In addition to the ongoing ICM sequence, the second year is organized into a series of ten (10) additional systems representing related organ-groupings of the body; namely, Nervous, Psychiatry, Musculoskeletal, Respiratory, Hematology, Cardiovascular, Renal, Gastrointestinal, Endocrine and Reproductive Systems.
+The second year is organized into a Neuroanatomy course and Experiences in Doctoring course plus a series of ten systems representing related organ-groupings of the body; namely, Nervous, Psychiatry, Musculoskeletal, Respiratory, Hematology, Cardiovascular, Renal, Gastrointestinal, Endocrine and Reproductive Systems.
 All systems are presented from a multi-disciplinary approach integrating lectures on basic science, internal medicine, pathology, surgery, radiology, pediatrics and family medicine.
-Near the completion of the second year, students encounter Emergency Medicine and a clinical decision making course designed to prepare students for the transition into the following two years of clinical training experiences.
+Near the completion of the second year, students encounter Emergency Medicine and the Clinical Decision Making course designed to prepare students for the transition into the following two years of clinical training experiences.

 The knowledge to conduct a good history and physical exam is perhaps the most important information acquired in the four (4) years of medical training.
-At UNECOM, this skill is developed during the ICM sequence, and encompasses:
+At UNECOM, this skill is developed during the Foundations of Doctoring, Experiences in Doctoring and the Clinical Decision Making courses, and encompasses: